Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Utility Commands
 ================

 Utility commands are commands that perform small convenience actions in a protocol or that control a robot's behavior.
+These include:

+- :py:meth:`.ProtocolContext.delay`
+- :py:meth:`.ProtocolContext.pause`
+- :py:meth:`.ProtocolContext.home`
+- :py:meth:`.ProtocolContext.comment`
+- :py:meth:`.ProtocolContext.set_rail_lights`
+- :py:meth:`.ProtocolContext.rail_lights_on`
+- :py:meth:`.ProtocolContext.door_closed`

 The following sections demonstrate how to use each method and include sample code.
 The examples used here assume that you've loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.